dlarbi/DUNITJS/README.md

 Right now it has an equal() and a notEqual() method.
 Super simple stuff.
 I wanted to build this to show myself how "I would build it", and try to make an architecture that makes some sense.
 I plan to compare with other frameworks to make improvements and see all the ways they do it better.

 Include dunitjs in your project, implement like:
+    //Some configuration options
+    DUNITJS.config.alterTitle = true; //Browser tab will change to 'PASSED' or 'FAILED #' on completion

     //You can setup a done callback function with the test summary DUNITJS.done('Test Name', function(results) {